- International entries are welcome but stories must be written in English

 - The Competition is open to anyone aged 16 or over

 - Entrants may submit a maximum of three stories, see multiple story fee discounts on the main page

 - Entries must be received before midnight on 15th November 2021

 - You must submit your entry via email as detailed on the Submissions page.
 You can send an entry in as soon as it is ready.
 Please ensure you submit your entry in good time.
 Please note that the Wenlock Olympian Society can make no allowances for any technical issues which prevent or delay submission e.g. internet problems

 - We regret that postal entries cannot be accepted.

 Judging and prizes

-- The shortlisted entries will then be judged by a separate independent judge, Sharon Bolton, and the Gold, Silver and Bronze medalists identified
+- The shortlisted entries will then be judged by a separate independent judge, Char March, and the Gold, Silver and Bronze medalists identified

 The Judges’ decision is final.
 Judges and organisers will not enter into any correspondence/discussion with any entrant.